ZainpayNG/zainpay/README.md

 #### Note:

-1. `PaymentResponse` can be null if a user cancels the transaction by pressing back.
+1. All requests can be null if a user cancels the transaction by pressing back.
 2. You need to confirm the transaction is successful.
 Ensure that the txRef, amount, and status are correct and successful.
 3. Be sure to verify the transaction details before providing value.

 ## License